JZembower/NFL-Big-Data-Bowl-2026-Analytics-Challenge/README.md

 ### Research Questions
 - Can we predict pre-snap which receiver will be targeted?
 - What movement patterns indicate coverage breakdowns?
-- How does weather impact trajectory prediction accuracy?
 - Can we detect fatigue from tracking data alone?
 - What makes a "trust" window throw successful vs interception?